 An incompetent dictatorship is not synonymous to a democracy and must not be confused as such; the MDC-T is a dishonest dictatorship not a democracy!
 The basis of our political system should be the right for the ordinary people to define and alter the rules of socio-political institutions and not for the hierarchy to impose rules, regulations and laws that shield the authorities from scrutiny while exposing ordinary citizens and political opponents to illegal abuse.

 If people want a truly democratised political space in Zimbabwe, the MDC-T is quite frankly an incompetent carrier vessel!
-We need a truly democratic socio-political organisation that will force democracy into society and fight to keep it there.
+We need a truly democratic socio-political organisation that will foster democracy in society and fight to keep it there.
 Power needs to be shared fairly across society; political organisations need not be obstructive tools but vehicles through which power is shared between and within all levels of society.
-The current Zimbabwean political leadership has merely replaced white supremacist institutions with extreme black imperialists who have re-emphasised deeply discriminatory and divisive policies.
+The current Zimbabwean political leadership has merely replaced white supremacist institutions with extreme black imperialists who have reinforced deeply discriminatory and divisive policies.